LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 Linking library diagrams to entity diagrams to predicate cross-referencing diagrams is also supported when using SVG output.
 This feature allows using diagrams for navigating complex code by zooming into details.
+SVG output can also easily link to both source code repositories and API documentation.
+This allows diagrams to be used for source code navigation.

+All diagrams support a comprehensive set of options to customize the final contents and appearance.

+Diagram generation can be easily automated using the `doclet` tool and the `logtalk_doclet` script.
+See the `doclet` tool examples and documentation for details.

 API documentation